On this page:

-Before you start making applications, check that the employer is licenced to sponsor you.
+Before you start making applications to employers you have not worked for, check that the employer is licenced to sponsor you.
 If the employer has a sponsorship licence, then the organisation will be listed on the Government’s Register of Sponsors.
 You can check this directly at the UK Government’s Register of Tier 2 Sponsors (click on the blue link on on the image below).
-The current list shows just over 29,500 sponsor organisations (September 2017).
+The current list shows 31,375 sponsor organisations (May 2020).
 If an employer is not listed here, they will not be allowed to sponsor you.
 You can find information for potential employers below.

 At the University of Kent you can get advice about working with your study visa and any extensions an International Student Adviser. firstname.lastname@example.org or telephone 01227 827724 for an appointment.
 All International Student Advisers at Kent are regulated by the Office of the Immigration Services Commissioner (OISC).
 Click here for website.

 Location: Mandela Building (behind The Venue) – just ask at Reception.